autodesk-tandem/tandem-sample-stats/QUICKSTART.md

 - Check that your user account has the appropriate permissions

 ### Authentication fails
-- Verify your Forge Client ID is correct
+- Verify your APS Client ID is correct
-- Ensure the redirect URI is properly configured in your Forge app
+- Ensure the redirect URI is properly configured in your APS app
 - Check browser console for error messages

 ### CORS errors